zedauna/zedauna/README.md

 - 👋 Hi, I’m @zedauna
-- 👀 I’m interested in programming and administrator of data
+- 👀 I’m interested in Monitoring, Observability, Python, GIS tools
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning GIS and administration data
-- 💞️ I’m looking to collaborate on more project
+- 💞️ I’m looking to collaborate on arcgis python , developpement gis

 <!---
 zedauna/zedauna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.